 Where is it going?

 The number of subscribers to Quality Matters continues to grow, and it appears that the QM seal will become more broadly recognized on online courses that have met this gold standard in distance education.
-There are a number of new developments emerging from the Quality Matters organization which include the following:
+Several new developments are emerging from the Quality Matters organization, which include the following:

 - A project to implement QM certification of textbook publisher materials for online education

 - A QM partnership with Sloan-C

 - A growing interest in viewing the Quality Matters standards from a student perspective and making the standards speak directly to students regarding what is of value to them in online education

 What are the implications for teaching?

 The principles and standards embodied in the Quality Matters rubric and process are based on research that indicates that certain elements of course design if implemented correctly, will have the following effect on teaching and learning: